 Is there an alternative to drilling holes in the ceiling when installing a floor-to-ceiling Hicat®?

-Yes, Fatcat can be installed using a bespoke ceiling clamping kit as an alternative to the standard install kit.
+Yes, Fatcat can be installed using a bespoke ceiling clamping kit or spacer as an alternative to the standard install kit.

-Polecat & Tomcat have a smaller footprint than Fatcat so we don't offer this option for these units however, we have trialled a fixing whereby a mounting disc is secured to the ceiling using a Velcro® fastener & this did hold up to testing but still believe that a mechanical fixing (drilling holes) is the safest way to install Tomcat & Polecat units.
+Polecat & Tomcat have a smaller footprint than Fatcat so we don't offer this option for these units however, we have trialled a fixing whereby a mounting disc is secured to the ceiling using a Velcro® fastener & this did hold up to testing but still believe that a mechanical fixing (drilling holes) is the safest way to install our floor-to-ceiling units.

 Our Hicat® wobbles when our cats play on it?